freenas/freenas-docs/userguide/intro.rst

   :command:`-J` for dumping iocage information, :command:`-M` for dumping SATADOM info, and :command:`-Z` to delete old debug information.
 The :command:`-G` switch has been removed as the system no longer uses GRUB.
+The :command:`-j` switch has been reworked to no longer display Warden jail information.

 * These switches have been added to :ref:`arcstat`: :command:`-a` for displaying all available statistics and :command:`-p` for displaying